 First, take in some deep breaths and quiet number count while side bending a few times.
 This will stabilize any rapid movements of the diaphragm.
 If this doesn't remove the cramp then it is time to call it quits for the day.
 Do a gentle cool down to prevent further adverse muscle reactions from other muscle areas and do some strapwork in the Fundamentals video #176.

-If you try and force yourself through a stitch you may cause the cramp to linger for days and negative influence on the diaphragm without the breathing kit to fall back on to linger for years.
+If you try to force yourself through a stitch you may cause the cramp to linger for days and negative influence on the diaphragm without the Optimal breathing kit to fall back on to linger for years.
 I always do the Side to Side in the 176 video in between exercises and never get a stitch.